fuadsuleyman/fuadsuleyman/README.md

 # <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">Hi, I am Fuad 👨‍💻

-I am a Node.JS Developer.
+I have some experience with Javascript, Python and Go.
 I am passionate about technologies and love to learn new things.

 #### 🔭 I’m currently looking for new opportunities .